silentbirdie/bashrc/README.md

 # bashrc
 this is my bashrc repo
-the beta bashrc is for all changes I'm not sure i want to keep
+the beta bashrc is for all changes I'm not sure I want to keep